2019 is the 50th anniversary of the Apollo 11 mission and man landing on the Moon. But this year also sees the anniversaries of Apollo 9 and 10.

 Apollo 10 facts

-- Apollo 10 set the world record for the highest speed attained by a manned vehicle, on its return to Earth.
+- Apollo 10 set the world record for the highest speed attained by a crewed vehicle, on its return to Earth

 - The crew was the only Apollo crew who all went on to fly in subsequent Apollo missions